idleberg/SublimeLinter-contrib-makensis/README.md

 port install nsis
 ```

-**Note:** As of v3.02.1, the macOS builds use the correct version string rather than build date!
+**Note:** As of v3.02.1, the macOS builds should use the correct version string rather than build date

 ### Linter configuration
 In order for `makensis` to be executed by SublimeLinter, you must [ensure that its path is available][path] to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.